edgarbc/academic-homepage/content/authors/admin/_index.md

   - course: PhD in Computer Science and Artificial Intelligence
     institution: University of Sussex, England

-  - MRes in Computer Science and Artificial Intelligence
+  - course: MRes in Computer Science and Artificial Intelligence
     institution: University of Sussex, England

-  - BSc in Computer Science
+  - course: BSc in Computer Science
     institution: National Autonomous University of Mexico